 What Are The Names Of The Colors Of Susan Bates Crochet Hooks?

-The colors don’t have a name, but here each of the colors according to the sizes for each brand.
+The Susan Bates hook colors don’t have a name.
+But here are each of the colors according to the sizes for each brand.

 - Light Gold – US B-1 – Metric – 2.25mm

 - Light Pink – US C-2 – Metric – 2.75mm